 Bright sun and hot temperatures are typically thought of as ideal summer weather conditions.
-But, for contractors and tradespeople, hot weather poses a threat to worker safety by increasing their physical demand and therefore compromising their health.
+But, for contractors and tradespeople, hot weather poses a threat to worker safety by increasing their physical demand and compromising their health.

+The Centers for Disease Control, or CDC, report that an average of 702 heat-related deaths occurred each year between 2004 and 2018.
+Workers in the construction and trade industries are put at risk because of the nature of their work.
 According to the Occupational Safety and Health Administration, or OSHA, over 2,600 workers suffered heat-related illnesses in 2014 alone.
 Of all of the heat-related illnesses, heat exhaustion and heat stroke are two of the more serious conditions.
 Fortunately, you can learn about the threats of heat exhaustion and heat stroke to protect yourself and your crew when the weather gets hot.

 Heat stroke and heat exhaustion symptoms